 What is Continuing Care?

-Formally known as ‘aftercare’ in the field of addiction treatment, the term ‘continuing care’ has been used to indicate the stage of treatment that follows the completion of a primary inpatient/outpatient treatment program.
+Formally known as ‘aftercare’ in the field of addiction treatment, the term ‘continuing care’ has been used to indicate the stage of treatment that follows the completion of a primary inpatient/outpatient program.

 While a person is completing a residential treatment program for alcohol or drug addiction, they do not face temptations like drug-using friends or familiar places where they would buy and use drugs.
 During their treatment program, they are expected to remain sober, and the facility/staff may make it very hard to acquire alcohol/drugs.
-However, once that person goes home, they are faced with all of the old and familiar temptations.

 The skills taught in the treatment program might include relaxation training and using physical exercise to reduce stress.
 It also may incorporate techniques that help the individual deal with drug cravings and “triggers,” which are people, events, or experiences that may entice a person to use drugs again.
 Running into old drug-using friends or dealers; being at a party where people are using drugs; or even feeling a certain emotion that a person used to numb with drug use are all examples of triggers.
 They can talk about these situations in individual or group counseling sessions, and at support meetings they become a part of.

 Another way to enhance one’s continuing care plan is to get involved in meetings that offer support from members who share common experiences and goals.
 Some examples of these meetings include:

 - Cocaine Anonymous (CA)